devhliu/wrt-project/radon_inversion/README.md

        Script reads Radon transforms in 3D from file and performs 1D Fourier transforms along shift variable.

-       Returns values
+       Returned values
-         nodes            : points in frequency space where Fourier transforms is evaluated (size Nx3) values           : values for Fourier transform in nodes (size Nx1complex) jacobian_weights : frequencies volumes associated to each node
+         nodes            : points in frequency domain where Fourier transforms is evaluated (size Nx3) values           : values for Fourier transform in nodes (size Nx1complex) jacobian_weights : volumes associated to each node in frequency domain

        Usage of the script
          filename          : file where the data is stored in CSV format